 Section 162(m) of the Internal Revenue Code of 1986, as amended, precludes public companies from taking a federal income tax deduction for compensation in excess of \$1 million paid to individual named executive officers unless certain specific and detailed criteria are met, including the requirement that compensation be "performance based" and under a plan approved by our shareholders.
-Because St. Joe had previously operated with net operating losses, the tax deductibility of compensation has not been a major consideration in the Compensation Committee's compensation decisions; however this may become a consideration in the future.
+While the tax deductibility of compensation has not been a major consideration in the Compensation Committee's recent compensation decisions, this may become a consideration in the future.